 What Do GoPro and Navican Have In Common?

-For example, he writes that Sony product engineers developed a better camera than GoPro on every dimension, but that GoPro innovated all around its product, for example, with mounts for surfboards, bikes, dogs, and hula hoops.
+For example, David Robertson writes that Sony product engineers developed a better camera than GoPro on every dimension, but that GoPro innovated all around its product, for example, with mounts for surfboards, bikes, dogs, and hula hoops.
 Robertson argues that new teams, goals, and skills are needed to "innovate around a product" rather than innovate the product, the thing itself.
+(Robertson adds that even when Sony saw it was losing badly, it continued to innovate the camera product alone - memory, focus - rather than realizing GoPro was winning because of its customer ecosystem.)

 I'd argue that spinout labs like Navican (originating from Intermountain) are innovating all around the product - providing virtual tumor boards, genetic counselors through telemedicine [**], guiding patients proactively to clinical trials, and even assisting with drug reimbursement (branded as TheraMap, here).